 Minnesota Twins vs. Kansas City Royals

-The Kansas City Royals and the Minnesota Twins meet in game one of a four game AL Central division set from Target Field on Thursday.
+The Kansas City Royals and the Minnesota Twins meet in the finale of their four game AL Central division set in MLB action from Target Field on Sunday.